Frank17/Mager/README.md

 ---

 ## Next step
-- Add support to embedded videos and table
+- Fix a minor bug in `CopyChecker` subpackage
+- Add a new subpackage that supports HTML tables